thanhtan1105/Timekeeping-and-Customer-Satisfaction/Server/TimeLineKeeping/src/main/resources/static/libs/plugins/datatables/extensions/ColVis/Readme.md

 # ColVis

-ColVis adds a button to the toolbars around DataTables which gives the end accountEntity of the table the ability to dynamically change the visibility of the columns in the table:
+ColVis adds a button to the toolbars around DataTables which gives the end user of the table the ability to dynamically change the visibility of the columns in the table:

 * Dynamically show and hide columns in a table
 * Very easy integration with DataTables